buttondown/blog/_posts/2022-02-06-granular-tracking-settings.md

 Buttondown is probably going to shift even _more_ in the data collection direction: I have plans this year to roll out bespoke page view counting, for instance, as well as to pull in some more payments-level data for paid newsletters.
 But rest assured: every step of the way, you get control over what you want Buttondown to hold onto, and that Buttondown's data is for all intents and purposes *your* data.

-(As always, if you have any thoughts about this or anything else, [email me](mailto:justin@buttondown.email) — I'm all ears!.)
+(As always, if you have any thoughts about this or anything else, [email me](mailto:justin@buttondown.email) — I'm all ears!)